montenegrodolphinproject/conference/content/information.md

-This conference will create the perfect chance to establish these connections and start planning the first steps towards transboundary conservation strategies, through the development of a cross-border online network “*Adriatic Nature Conservation Database*”.
+This conference will create the perfect chance to establish these connections and start planning the first steps towards transboundary conservation strategies, through the development of a cross-border online network “Adriatic Nature Conservation Database”.

-- Several research and nature conservation projects have been conducted in the Adriatic, but only a few of them have obtained solid outcomes.
+Several research and nature conservation projects have been conducted in the Adriatic, but only a few of them have obtained solid outcomes.
 The development of a cross-border online network for the East Adriatic will not only allow for a standardized data collection process, according to the subjects or taxa,